like-coin/super-satoshi-bros/README.md

 ## Details

-Super Satoshi Bros is a version of the classic NES game which replaces all the original coins with new coins representing transaction outputs of the Bitcoin blockchain, in a way that nearly any transaction can be represented.
+This version replaces all the coins of the original game with new coins representing transaction outputs of the Bitcoin blockchain, in a way that nearly any transaction can be represented.
 The game begins in a random world corresponding to a recent block, one of the last 10,000.
 From here, the game continues in reverse direction, towards the original genesis block.

 For example, the map for each block is given by: